Hepatitis A, B and C

 When and how should I get tested?

-- The test can be taken after 8 to 12 weeks of the suspected transmission.
+- The test can be taken after 8 to 12 weeks after the suspected transmission.
 A negative result from the test is reliable 4 months after the suspected transmission.

 How can I protect myself and how is it treated?